gazali-lembah/pelican-github-pages/content/articles/Journal.md

-This is a sample of my Journal bro. another content will go here.
+This is a sample of my Journal bro.
+Another content will go here.
+Are you ready???